KGB Museum Riga: The Corner House & its dark history

 The entrance of the KGB Museum Riga

 Seeing Riga’s Corner House from the outside, and leaving its dark history aside, will indeed mislead you.
-Despite being in decay, it still looks like an architectural achievement of the art nouveau period of the city.
+Despite being in decay, it still appears to be an architectural achievement of the Art Nouveau period in the city.
 Its location is prime, too: the Brivibas Iela is Riga’s main avenue.
 The 12-kilometer-long street can take you from the Old Town to the outskirts.

 There’s a small window, and behind it, a woman asks me if I’m here for the tour.
 I nod affirmatively.
 “Please wait here,” she says, “it’s too cold today to wait outside.”
 I was at the KGB Museum twenty minutes earlier, and it’s freezing in Riga.